Create versatile page templates, part 1

 }

-4. Implement the interface, mapping the selected options to sets of CSS classes, and using the Parse method of the previous guide’s DropdownEnumOptionProvider for the string conversion methods.
+4. Implement the interface, mapping the selected options to sets of CSS classes.
+Use the Parse method from the EnumStringService we defined earlier in the series for the string conversion methods.

 C#